 - Yachts, boats and pontoons: Composite hulls offer excellent strength, light weight and corrosion resistance.

-- ATMs and other devices: Composite housings provide security and aesthetic appearance.
+- ATMs and other devices: Composite housings ensure security and aesthetic appearance.

 Additional information: